peterhack/drone-python-starter/README.md

 # drone-python-starter
 Small project to get started with Drone.io.

-Now...The world is now my Oyster
+Now...The world is Harness' Oyster